WhatsApp now lets you join group calls that have already started — here’s how

-Previously, in order to join a group call, you’ve had to accept the invitation when it was first sent out at the start of the call.
+Previously, in order to join a group call, you have had to accept the invitation when it was first sent out at the start of the call.
 That will no longer be the case thanks to new joinable group calls, which according to WhatsApp is rolling out now.

 - Here are the best WhatsApp alternatives